We are open - safety is our top priority!

 - Dental repair of poorly aligned teeth

 What to Do if You Suspect that You Have TMJ

 If you have symptoms of TMJ, seek help from the professionals at a clinic for affordable dental in Northern Virginia.
 In many cases, symptoms will go away without treatment, so plan to start out with a conservative treatment strategy.
 In severe cases, more invasive and permanent treatments may be appropriate.

-To learn about our family dentistry practice in Northern Virginia, call Dental Associates of Northern Virginia today at (703) 398-1242 or make an appointment.
+To learn about our family dentistry practice in Northern Virginia, make an appointment.